 The XI (rendering courtesy of BIG via thexi.com)

 French-born architect and urbanist Christian de Portzamparc graduated from the École Nationale des Beaux-Arts in Paris in 1970 and was the first French architect to receive the Pritzker Architecture Prize in 1994.

 In the U.S., de Portzamparc is probably best known for the design of the LVMH Tower on East 57th Street in Manhattan in 1999, and then for the groundbreaking One 57 residential tower on Billionaires’ Row.
 Nicknamed ‘The Billionaire Building,’ the colossal tower was the tallest residential building in the city when it was completed in 2014; however, it only held on to that title for a few months, as it was surpassed by Rafael Viñoly’s 432 Park Avenue.

 One 57 (courtesy of one57.com)

 The 75-story tower at 157 West 57th Street incorporates 92 condo units on top of a 210-key Park Hyatt Hotel.
-The building made the news in 2015, when Michael Dell shelled out $100 million for a duplex within the tower in the most expensive home sale to close in New York City at that date.
+The building made the news in 2015 when Michael Dell shelled out $100 million for a duplex within the tower in what was the most expensive home sale to close in New York City at the time.
 That record was, however, shattered in 2019, when billionaire Ken Griffin paid $240 million for a penthouse at Vornado’s 220 Central Park South.

 There are currently seven available units left within One 57, and they are definitely not cheap.
 Prices start at $3.8 million for a one-bedroom unit to a whopping $58.5 million for a four-bedroom, full-floor apartment.